barricklab/breseq/src/doc/output.rst

    :width: 750px

 Read coverage depth around the missing coverage.
 The white area shows the maximal boundaries of the predicted range.

 Processed Data
 **************

-|breseq| outputs several files that can be used by other tools to further analyze the final processed read data.
+|breseq| outputs several files that can be used by other software programs to further analyze the final processed read data.

 `data/reference.bam, data/reference.bam.bai`
    The BAM (Binary SAM) formatted database of read alignments to the reference and its index.
 Along with the *reference.fasta\** files can be used with any :program:`SAMtools` compatible program.